-Josie Marlyn Gomez is a San Diego-based painter and graphic designer with a degree from California State University, Long Beach.
-Her practice blends abstraction and figuration, focusing on themes of identity and transformation.
-Known for her vibrant pieces, Josie’s work features recurring motifs of talking figures and repetitive patterns, which symbolize generational trauma and her journey of breaking free from these cycles.
+Josie Marlyn Gomez is a San Diego-based artist and holds a BA from California State University, Long Beach.
+Her practice blends abstraction with occasional figuration, focusing on identity and breaking barriers as a first-generation Mexican American.

 CV